 The goal of the curriculum is:

-To provide a course that has a comprehensive and practical intervention for females that have begun to experience difficulties in their family and social functioning due to substance use, domestic violence, emotional problems or trauma.
+To provide a comprehensive and practical intervention for females that have begun to experience difficulties in their family and social functioning due to substance use, domestic violence, emotional problems or trauma.
 The course is intended to assist women in discontinuing or voiding substance use and abuse as well as other risky behaviors, to empower them to improved emotional intelligence and health, to support their survival and healing from violence and trauma, to identify the strengths that have helped them survive, and to decrease the chances that they will become involved with or reenter the justice system.

 During the entire series courses (36 Hours) we will address these issues: